Gofer2x/FE6-in-FE8-Buildfile/GUIDE.md

 If it's a palette swap, set the "PalSwapOf" value to what this mug is a palette swap of.

 When done, run "MasterMugInstallerGenerator.py".
 Press enter when it finishes.
-It will have generated all the relevant data imports, definitions, and also put the various LoadMugs into ParseDefinitions in the main Text folder.
+It will have generated all the relevant data imports, definitions, and also put the various LoadMugs into ParseDefinitions in the main Text folder (e.g. [LoadRoy], [LoadSoldier2]...).